Child Custody Lawyer in Queens

-Queens Child Custody and Visitation Attorney: Compassionate Support for Families
+Queens Child Custody & Visitation Attorney: Compassionate Support for Families

 What is the Difference Between Joint Custody & Sole Custody in New York?

-In the state of New York, courts often award parents with joint custody.
+In the state of New York, courts often award parents joint custody.
 In a joint custody arrangement, both guardians of the child have legal custody and must discuss how to handle the most crucial decisions in their children's lives.
-Legal custody governs factors such as where a child receives an education, how to handle medical issues, what cultures or religions they're exposed to, how the parents can discipline them, etc.
+Legal custody governs factors such as where a child receives an education, how to handle medical issues, what cultures or religions they're exposed to, and how the parents can discipline them.

 Factors Influencing Child Custody Decisions in Queens, NY